Hassanturkie1994-hash/roast-live-app-fauwkm-ymbhwd/assets/sounds/README.md

 ## Adding New Sounds

-1. Add the sound file to this directory
+1. Add the sound file to this directory (`assets/sounds/`)
-2. Update `SOUND_FILES` mapping in `services/giftSoundEngine.ts`
+2. Uncomment the corresponding line in `SOUND_FILES` mapping in `services/giftSoundEngine.ts`
-3. Update this README with the new sound description
+3. Update this README with the new sound description (if adding a new sound)
 4. Test the sound in the app to ensure proper ducking and timing

+## Where to Get Sound Files

+You can source sound files from:
+- **Freesound.org** - Free sound effects library
+- **Zapsplat.com** - Free sound effects for commercial use
+- **Epidemic Sound** - Royalty-free sound effects (paid)
+- **AudioJungle** - Professional sound effects (paid)
+- **Create your own** - Record and edit custom sounds

+Make sure you have the proper licenses for any sound files you use in production.